 Not so fast.
-This year, as the holiday season approaches and the opportunities for in-person connections begin fill your inbox, it would be a great time to bring back the “social”, solidify those base line relationships, and more importantly, build new ones in a more genuine, face to face capacity.
+This year, as the holiday season approaches and the opportunities for in-person connections, begin filling your inbox, it would be a great time to bring back the “social”, solidify those baseline relationships, and more importantly, build new ones in a more genuine, face to face capacity.

 5 Tips for Putting the Social Back in Networking This Holiday Season

 1. Prioritize your events.
 Chances are, there will be many holiday socials from which to choose.
 Take this opportunity to attend the events for the organizations you want to know more about or whose members you have not had the chance to speak with during prior events.
 The more you click with a group and its members, the less it will feel like work, and the more fun you will have!